The Discrete Gaussian model, I. Renormalisation group flow at high temperature: The renormalisation group map

-That \eqref{eq:evolution_of_U} is well-defined, i.e., that the right-hand side of \eqref{eq:evolution_of_U} can be written in the form of the left-hand side, follows by explicitly evaluating the Gaussian expectation in the first term and by Proposition~\ref{prop:Loc-coupling} for the sum over $\Loc_{X,B}$, as will become apparent in the proof of Theorem~\ref{thm:H_j_E_j_estimate} below.
+That \eqref{eq:evolution_of_U} well-defines $(\cE_{j+1}, \cU_{j+1})$, i.e., that the right-hand side of \eqref{eq:evolution_of_U} can be uniquely written in the form of the left-hand side, follows by explicitly evaluating the Gaussian expectation in the first term and by Proposition~\ref{prop:Loc-coupling} for the sum over $\Loc_{X,B}$, as will become apparent in the proof of Theorem~\ref{thm:H_j_E_j_estimate} below.
+Although $U_j$ and $\cU_{j+1}$ are defined as polymer activities in scale $j$, they can easily be extended to scale $j+1$ by simply letting $U_j (X) = \sum_{B \in B_{j} (X)} U_j (B)$ for $X\in \cP_{j+1}$ and likewise for $\cU_{j+1}$.
+Thus we may say $\cU_{j+1} \in \Omega_{j+1}^U$ in this sense.
+These are the polymer activities that are used for the definition and the proofs below.

 The following definition gives the evolution of the remainder coordinate $K_j$.
-The explicit formula is somewhat involved, but it arises from simple algebraic principles developed in \cite[Section 5]{MR2523458}, with the small difference that the order of expectation and reblocking is reversed, following the set-up of \cite{MR2917175}.
+The explicit formula is somewhat involved, but it arises from simple algebraic principles developed in \cite[Section 5]{MR2523458}, with the small difference that the order of expectation and reblocking reversed, following the set-up of \cite{MR2917175}.
 The proof of Theorem~\ref{thm:general_RG_step_consistent} will shed some light on this definition.